ma-usham/TheChase/README.md

-Just Open the Exe Game folder and play the game.
+Just Open the exe Game folder to play the game.

 Do not change or delete any file/folder.
 Else, The game could crash.